How Much Do Closed Captioning Services Cost? (And Why Price Isn’t Everything)

-Is the cost of closed captioning a barrier to accessibility?
+Is closed captioning’s cost a barrier to accessibility?

 It’s understandable that organizations are hesitant to caption.
 Depending on the scale of the project, closed captioning costs can add up quickly.